Configuring INVENTORY

 Connecting Programs to INVENTORY

 As you begin mapping out the configuration for INVENTORY, you need to determine what programs will be connected to each Site.
-You also need to decide whether each program should be connected at the Site, Building, or Unit Configuration level.
+You must also decide whether each program should be connected at the Site, Building, or Unit Configuration level.
 The best practice is to use a consistent method across all Sites.

 Programs should only be connected to the Site or the Building if 100% of all Units within the Site or Building are used by the same program.